-1 This follows a recommendation from the TF on methodological issues.
+&lt;sup>1 This follows a recommendation from the TF on methodological issues.
 The Indicator Sub Group (ISG) agreed in 2010 to include PY080 in the income definition and consequently in the computation of OMC indicators.

-Family/children related allowances (HY050G), Social exclusion not elsewhere classified (HY060G),
+Social exclusion not elsewhere classified (HY060G),